Guidelines for Independent Study in Art History

 Keep in mind that this is an independent study, and that a supervisor’s job is to aid in the study, not to teach the subject.
 A supervisor will discuss readings and help strategize the development of ideas, the direction of research, and the improvement of argument.
 A supervisor will read and comment critically—sometimes very critically—on chapter drafts.
 But remember, this is your project, and it will be your responsibility to direct yourself.
 Only your own initiative, motivation, and hard work will lead to success.

 - A potential thesis project must be discussed with a member of the faculty, at the latest during the advising period of the previous Spring semester.
-If your topic is acceptable, you should register for ARTH 391f, Research Seminar, and develop a plan for summer work on laying the foundations for research.
+If your topic is acceptable, you should register for ARTH 395f or an equivalent capstone course and develop a plan for summer work on laying the foundations for research.
 Typically, that would be reading and taking notes, as well as shaping the scope of the project.

-- Within one week of the first day of Fall classes, the Department requires you to submit a two-to-three page project proposal (both electronically and on paper) to the instructor of ARTH 391.
+- Within one week of the first day of Fall classes, the Department requires you to submit a two-to-three page project proposal (both electronically and on paper) to the instructor of ARTH 395f or the capstone seminar.
 The proposal should include a working title, description of the project, the questions that will be addressed, your methods in addressing them (how you will proceed), and an annotated bibliography.
 A transcript should be attached to the paper copy.
 The prospectus will be circulated among the Department faculty.
-If the Department gives the project the green light, you will begin meeting with other independent study students in ARTH 391 and, at the same time, you will begin meeting individually with your specific supervisor.
+If the Department gives the project the green light, you will begin meeting individually with your specific supervisor.
 You and your supervisor will develop a timetable for research during the Fall.
 If the Department does not approve the project, you should consult with your advisor about an alternative course.

-- In mid-November, you will be asked to present the project to the faculty during a class of ARTH 391.
+- In mid-November, you will be asked to present the project to the faculty.
 By the week after Thanksgiving break, you need to submit to your supervisor a self-assessment that details the project and your sense of its importance, the status of the research to date, the outline of the chapters, and the timeline for the Spring semester.
 Evaluating the presentation and self-assessment, the Department will decide by the end of the Examination Period whether you may proceed for a second semester.
 There are many reasons a project may end: the topic was not viable, research materials were too difficult to locate, issues were too broad or narrow to allow a reasonable thesis, ideas were not cohering, prospects of excellence were in doubt, the student lost interest, etc. If the project is approved and the student goes on, she registers for ARTH 395s.
-All students enrolled in ARTH 391f, whether their project ends or continues into the second semester, will receive a grade for the course.

 - In the second semester, the project should be completed.
 It should be at a higher critical standard than seminar papers.
 It should encompass three to five chapters, number between 50 and 100 pages in text length, exclusive of the accompanying scholarly apparatus of footnotes and bibliography.
 Rules for margins, footnotes, paper, fonts, etc. are available from the College (see guidelines).
 A final draft is due no later than two weeks before the end of classes.
 Your supervisor will determine, in consultation with the Department, whether the project is sufficient in length, depth, quality, and originality to be considered a thesis.
 If it is determined that it is not to be considered for Honors, then you will receive a grade for ARTH 395s.